reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-Defining `defaultProps` in class Components is similar to using [default values](/learn/passing-props-to-a-component#specifying-a-default-value-for-a-prop) in function components.
+Defining `defaultProps` in class Components is similar to using [default values](/learn/passing-props-to-a-component#specifying-a-default-value-for-a-prop) in function Components.

 </Note>